AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 1. Copy the contents of the `<workspace-name>.json` file into the **Adobe I/O Workspace Configuration** field.

 1. Enter a unique identifier in the **Adobe Commerce Instance ID** field.
-This value is an instance identification of your project that will be used in Adobe I/O event provider to route events from Adobe Commerce Instance to the correct event provider.
-The value of this field will also be shown in the App Builder during the creation of Event Registration.
-This value must contain English alphanumeric characters, underscores (_), and hyphens (-) only.
+This value identifies your project and routes events from Adobe Commerce to the correct event provider in Adobe I/O. The value of this field is visible in App Builder during the creation of Event Registration.

+   **NOTE**: The **Adobe Commerce Instance ID** field only support alphanumeric characters, hyphens and underscores.

 1. Click **Save Config**, but do not leave the page.
 The next section creates an event provider, which is necessary to complete the configuration.